Capo Figari & Figarolo Island 0 Comments

-The most striking is the Cape Figari’s promontory.
-It’s a pristine promontory covered with juniper trees and Holm oak, where is not uncommon to meet wild mouflons and peregrine falcons.
+The most striking path is probably toward the promontory of Capo Figari.
+It’s a natural reserve covered in juniper trees and holm oak, where is not uncommon to meet wild mouflons and peregrine falcons.

-Once you reach the 342 mt promontory’s peak, the panorama in front of you is just stunning.
-From there you can enjoy the beautiful view of the gulf of Olbia and its coasts with crystalline waters and wild cliffs.
+Once you reach the 342 mt promontory’s peak, the panorama in front of you is just astonishing.
+From there, one can enjoy the beautiful view of the Gulf over Olbia and its coasts with crystalline waters and wild cliffs.

-Guglielmo Marconi (Italian inventor and electrical engineer, known for his pioneering work on long-distance radio transmission and for his development of Marconi's law and a radio telegraph system) based his observatory right on the top of Cape Figari.
-From there he inaugurated the first radio link between Sardinia and Rocca di Papa, near Rome.
+In 1932, Guglielmo Marconi (Italian inventor and electrical engineer known for his pioneering work on long-distance radio transmission and for his development of Marconi's law and a radio telegraph system) based his observatory right on the top of Capo Figari.
+From there, he inaugurated the first radio link over water between Sardinia and Rocca di Papa, near Rome.

-The observatory building is in good condition and can be visited.
+What is left of the observatory building is open and can be visited freely, called by the locals "Il Semaforo di Marconi".
 It was formerly used as a military fortress and designed to accommodate the “Marina Militare” noncommissioned officers.

-The well maintained path, that will get you on the top of Cape Figari in about a hour, is a bit steep but easy accessible.
+The well-maintained path to get there, that will get you on the top of Capo Figari in about an hour, is a bit steep but easy to access and definitely rewarding.